BattletechModders/ModTek/Readme.md

 On game startup, ModTek decorates the version number found in the bottom left corner of the main menu (introduced in Patch 1.01) with "/W MODTEK".
 If you don't see this and you're beyond patch 1.01, something has gone wrong.

+## Handling Game Updates

+Because ModTek is a BTML mod and doesn't change any game files, all you have to do to get your ModTek mods working again after an update is to re-run `BattleTechModLoaderInjector.exe`, which will re-inject BTML into the game.

 ## Anatomy of a ModTek Mod

 ```